BerkeleyHCI/PolymorphicBlocks/getting-started.md

 However, you can delete lines of code, then recompile, then insert new blocks and connections using the graphical edits flow.

 Instead of directly replacing the microcontroller, we replace it with the `IoController` abstract block, which all microcontrollers implement.
-Then, we specify refine that to a specific microcontroller, here the STM32F103.
+Then, we refine that to a specific microcontroller, here the STM32F103.

 If we recompile this now, it will give errors since the microcontroller has no power source.